sabidhasan/courses/notes/c-sharp-fundamentals/CSharpFundamentals.md

 - `dotnet build` is run to compile

 The output of `dotnet build` is a dll file containing the binary of the application.
 It doesn't have the .NET runtime in this file, so can't run standalone.
 To run an individual file, you can run `dotnet <dll-file>` directly.

+The **csproj** file contains references to packages installed - it is like the package.json file.